nayan32biswas/mongodb-odm/docs/tutorial/find_and_sort.md

 # Find and Sort Data

-To find and sort documents we will use the same classmethod `find` that we are using for finding and filtering data.
+To find and sort documents, we will use the same classmethod `find` that we are using for finding and filtering data.

 ### Database

-We will start from the same database structure and the same number of data as previously.
+We will start with the same database structure and the same amount of data as previously.

 ## Sort by ID desc